rpandey1234/AlgorithmHelper/About.md

 #### A note on style

 Above all else, our writing should be understandable.
-We want readers to grok the core concepts of the topic as they read about it on their phones.
+We want readers to understand the core concepts of the topic as they read about it on their phones.
 Our guides are less about facts and more intuition.
 We prefer language-agnostic concepts rather than going into gritty implementation details.
 Writing a guide is a great way to understand something better!

 ## Other sources for learning algorithms